 Easy and comforting Split Pea and Ham Soup

 This hearty Split Pea and Ham Soup is a great winter warming soup for dinner on a cold night.
-It's also a great way to use up a leftover ham bone from a holiday dinner.
+It's also a great way to use up a leftover ham bone from a holiday dinner!
 This soup recipe used smoked ham hock (or leftover ham bone) and bacon to build a flavorful and smokey broth.

-Simmered low and slow for 2 hours, this soup basically cooks itself, and the longer cooking time allows for the flavors to really build, and lets the green split peas breakdown nicely.
+Simmered low and slow for 2 hours, this soup basically cooks itself, and the longer cooking time allows for the flavors to really build, and lets the green split peas break down nicely.

 Serve it up with some crusty bread or crispy croutons for a satisfying meal any night of the week.
 This recipe also makes a great meal prep candidate, as it almost tastes better the next day!
 The soup is actually heartier and thicker the next day!